 From a clinical perspective, the identification of cognitive decline and physical limitations indicate that an individual is tracking towards an earlier loss of independence.
 The results of the trials described above suggest that the loss of independence in older individuals may be slowed by a multifactor intervention.
 However, the likelihood of these interventions producing a significant slowing of the trajectory towards loss of independence is as yet unclear.

 From a population perspective, the results also emphasize the relevance of addressing the determinants of physical and cognitive decline at an earlier stage in the life-course.
 Although diet and lipids were not included as predictive factors in the final model, their role as shared determinants in the development of cognition and physical capacity at earlier stages has been well established, and they should be included in any strategy to promote healthy ageing.
 Furthermore, BMI and diabetes were part of the final models.
 A 2015 forecast of future trends in disability and life expectancy in the UK predicted an increase of 25% (over 10 years) in the number with care needs, with one quarter of the remaining life expectancy of those aged 65 years or above expected to involve a significant disability.(42) Although the increase in prevalence is largely a reflection of population ageing, it emphasizes the importance of strategies to extend disability-free survival.
+However, as our study results were based on an older population, future longitudinal studies are warranted to evaluate the impact of these determinants.

 Strengths of this study include the extensive data collected from a large population with relatively small amounts of missing data.
 The measurement of disability-free survival required data concerning the time of onset of physical disability, dementia, and death, with diagnoses of dementia confirmed by a specialist adjudication panel; systematic collection of information of this type is rarely available outside the context of a clinical trial.
 The outcome data was accompanied by measurement of a wide range of clinically relevant and recognized geriatric potential prediction variables (biomedical and social) collected near the time of study initiation.

 The limitations include that the majority of the study population were white Caucasians, most of whom lived in Australia, a high-income country with universal healthcare services.
 As a whole, the cohort had extensive use of preventive medications including statins (in 30%) and anti-hypertensive agents (in 35%), indicating a high level of preventive care.
 The generalizability of the study is also restricted to individuals reaching the 70-plus age group in relatively good health free of prior cardiovascular disease, dementia, or significant physical limitations.
+It is also possible, that there is residual confounding, and future research may identify new, relevant predictors.
+Finally, we were not able to perform an external validation, as comparable datasets are missing.

 In conclusion, in a population of healthy older people, both modifiable and non-modifiable characteristics successfully identified individuals at higher risk of dying or developing dementia or physical disability within 5 years.
 After age, a low 3MS score was the strongest predictor followed by slow gait speed with a lesser contribution by other risk factors.
 Recent trials suggest that interventions aimed at slowing cognitive and physical decline are effective but additional trials will be required to demonstrate a meaningful impact in prolonging the time individuals remain functionally independent.